eliminaterabies/egfR0/mm_plot.md

 Questions:

 * The first window in Kanagawa has a double peak; JD feels like we should not fiddle
-* The second phase in Kanagawa is sensitive to minPeak choice (out now)
+* The second phase in Kanagawa is sensitive to minPeak choice
-* Memphis looks like a good peak, but we currently think the time series is too short
+* Memphis looks like a good peak, but is not selected because the time series is too short
 * We kind of want to exclude Perak; we could do that by raising the minimum to 16, or just by making a judgment that we hate it
 * Tokyo1 has two double peaks!
 * What do we think about the first peak in Tokyo2?

-## 2024 Jan 24 (Wed)
+You can view some pictures here; the pipeline makes it easy now to change parameters and make comparisons.

-We have current pictures for different parameter sets; the parameters are reported in the pictures below, and can be viewed in corresponding R files.
-It looks like softClimb might really
+It would be great it you could share any quick thoughts, and really great if we could make decisions on Monday.